 8. Loose Braids

 If you are concerned about tight braids pulling at your hairline, opt for loose braids instead.
-If your hair is too short for braids, you can use braiding hair as an extension.
+If your hair to too short for braids, you can use braiding hair as an extension.

 9. Pineapple Updo